Some of the best shopping opportunities in all of Vancouver are at the boutiques, artisan shops and Public Market vendor stalls at Granville Island.

 There is a lot more to Granville Island than just the Public Market.
 There are specialty stores all over the place, including at the Net Loft.

-Whereas the market is known for its food products, the Net Loft is where you’ll find handmade pottery, art gift cards, a shop full of fancy hats, Indigenous art products, and a store that sells millions of beads and jewellery-making supplies, among other interesting boutiques.
+Whereas the market is known for its food products, the Net Loft is where you’ll find handmade pottery, art gift cards, fancy hats, Indigenous art products, and a store that sells millions of beads and jewellery-making supplies, among other interesting boutiques.

 The focus of retailers at the Net Loft is on art, artisan products and one-of-a-kind gift items.
 Much of what you’ll see in the building is handmade by BC-based artists.